Nutrition

 A Note on Balance

-Remember, perfection isn't the goal.
-Ayurveda teaches balance and moderation.
-It's okay to:
+Perfection isn't the goal.
+Ayurveda teaches balance and moderation, so it's fine to:

 • Enjoy foods you love (in moderation)